syncfusion-content/wpf-docs/wpf/DockingManager/MDI-TDI functionalities.md

 #### Disable TabGroups
-Vertical and Horizontal Tab Grouping feature can be enabled/disabled using the property TabGroupEnabled in DockingManager.
+Vertical and Horizontal Tab Grouping feature can be enabled or disabled using the property TabGroupEnabled in DockingManager.

 TabGroupEnabled
-Enables or disables the ability to create tab groups and it is a boolean property
+Enables or disables the ability to create tab groups.
+It is a boolean property.

 Disabling Tab Groups
-Setting TabGroupEnabled=”False” will not display New Horizontal Tab Group and New Vertical Tab Group context menu items even if ShowHorizontalTabGroupMenuItem is true.
+Setting TabGroupEnabled=”False” does not display New Horizontal Tab Group and New Vertical Tab Group context menu items even when ShowHorizontalTabGroupMenuItem is true.
 Drag and drop support to create new tab group is also restricted.
-TabGroupEnabled property can be set as shown below:
+TabGroupEnabled property can be set as shown here:

 {% highlight xml%}
  [C#]